grafana/grafana/docs/sources/administration/provisioning.md

 ### Dashboards

 It's possible to manage dashboards in Grafana by adding one or more yaml config files in the [`provisioning/dashboards`](/installation/configuration/#provisioning) directory.
-Each config file can contain a list of `dashboards providers` that will load dashboards into Grafana.
-Currently we only support reading dashboards from file but we will add more providers in the future.
+Each config file can contain a list of `dashboards providers` that will load dashboards into Grafana from the local filesystem.

 The dashboard provider config file looks somewhat like this: